 To build our semantic search engine, we need a robust set of tools.
 The libraries we install handle everything from connecting to databases to performing complex machine learning tasks.
 Each library has a specific role: Couchbase libraries manage database operations, LangChain handles AI model integrations, and OpenAI provides advanced AI models for generating embeddings and Claude(by Anthropic) for understanding natural language.
 By setting up these libraries, we ensure our environment is equipped to handle the data-intensive and computationally complex tasks required for semantic search.

-!pip install datasets langchain-couchbase langchain-anthropic langchain-openai
+%pip install --quiet datasets langchain-couchbase langchain-anthropic langchain-openai python-dotenv

 The script starts by importing a series of libraries required for various tasks, including handling JSON, logging, time tracking, Couchbase connections, embedding generation, and dataset loading.
 These libraries provide essential functions for working with data, managing database connections, and processing machine learning models.